tes/compoxure/README.md

 ## 404 Responses from Microservices

 If any of the requests to a backend service via cx-url return a 404, then compoxure itself will render a 404 back to the client.
 At TES we have nginx capture the 404 and return a static 404 page.
-Todo:  Make this behaviour configurable?
+This can be turned off on an include by include basis by adding the 'cx-ignore-404' attribute.

 ## Settings Time Intervals